Woseseltops/thesapling-website/devlogs/visualstyle.md

 Vignette
 --------
+A vignette can be many things, but I think its default meaning is to make the corners of an image darker.
 Unlike depth of field, I rarely like vignettes in film and photography but I almost always do in games.
-I guess it's because a really simple trick that most players won't actively notice, while it does give the game a more artistic and modern look.
+I guess it's because a really simple trick that most players won't actively notice, while it does give the game a more artistic look.

 <div class="img-comp-container">
   <div class="img-comp-img">